structure-charger/AItoolkits/README.md

-# rust-forth-c-scheme-js-muticompile
+# AItoolkits
-project for new compute science language
+project for AI toolkits combine for resource-poor environment and scale it out to other environment when there are enough resources

+Dockerfile with llama cpp env first